Integrated Pest Management: A Guide for Affordable Housing

 - tools to orient staff to their role on an IPM team.

-Download Integrated Pest Management: A Guide for Affordable Housing (entire publication as PDF, 26 MB)
+Integrated Pest Management: A Guide for Affordable Housing (entire publication in English, PDF, 25 MB)

 Download the appendices separately